puppetlabs/puppet-docs/source/puppet/3.8/reference/future_lang_data_resource_reference.md

 They can be used wherever an array of references might be used.
 They can also go on either side of a [chaining arrow][chaining] or receive a [block of additional attributes][attribute_override].

+## Accessing Attribute Values

+You can use a resource reference to access the values of a [resource][]'s attributes.
+To access a value, use square brackets and the name of an attribute (as a [string][]).
+This works much like [accessing hash values.][hash access]

+{% highlight ruby %}
+    file { "/etc/first.conf":
+      ensure => file,
+      mode   => "0644",
+      owner  => "root",
+    }

+    file { "/etc/second.conf":
+      ensure => file,
+      mode   => File["/etc/first.conf"]["mode"],
+      owner  => File["/etc/first.conf"]["owner"],
+    }
+{% endhighlight %}

+* The resource whose values you're accessing must exist.
+* Like referencing variables, attribute access depends on evaluation order: Puppet must evaluate the resource you're accessing _before_ you try to access it.
+If it hasn't been evaluated yet, Puppet will raise an evaluation error.
+* You can only access attributes that are valid for that resource type.
+If you try to access a nonexistent attribute, Puppet will raise an evaluation error.
+* Puppet can only read the values of attributes that are _explicitly set_ in the resource's declaration.
+    * It can't read the values of properties that would have to be read from the target system.
+    * It also can't read the values of attributes that default to some predictable value; for example, in the code above, you wouldn't be able to access the value of the `path` attribute, even though it defaults to the resource's title.
+* Like with [hash access][], the value of an attribute whose value was never set is [`undef`.][undef]

 ## Resource References as Data Types